A-Treat Bottling Company: Products

 The company formerly distinguished itself by producing sodas in the traditional manner (e.g., using essential oils and cane sugar, rather than extracts and high fructose corn syrup).
 As of the final production, the company used both cane sugar syrup and high fructose corn syrup.
 A-Treat produced soft drinks in at least 16 flavors, including Big Blue (blue raspberry), Birch Beer, Black Cherry, Champagne Kola, Cola, Cream soda, Fruit Punch, two kinds of Ginger Ale (Pale Dry and Golden, formerly Peppery Golden), Grape, Grapefruit, White Birch Beer, Pineapple, Sarsaparilla, two kinds of Orange (regular and Orange Dry), Lime (formerly Tom Collins Mixer), Tonic Water (formerly Quinine Water), Strawberry, Treat-up, and Root Beer.
 Most, if not all, of these flavors were also produced in a diet formulation.
 A-Treat Birch Beer and Sarsaparilla are rated highly by connoisseurs of these types of beverages.

 Distribution

-A-Treat beverages has limited distribution throughout Pennsylvania, Maryland, New Jersey, and as far away as Bermuda.
-Josh Jaindl runs daily operations for the company.
+A-Treat beverages are distributed in Pennsylvania, Maryland, New Jersey, Virginia, West Virginia, Delaware, and Bermuda.